-- Ensure we have a Designated Safeguarding Lead (DSL) for child protection who has received appropriate training and support for this role; - Ensure every member of staff (including temporary and supply staff and volunteers) and the governing body know the name of the Designated Safeguarding Lead responsible for child protection and their role; - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of different types of abuse and the action to be taken if they have concerns. - Ensure that staff seek advice from the DSLs' if they suspect a child with Special Educational Needs or a disability is causing concern.
-Additional barriers can exist when recognising abuse and neglect in relation to children with SEN and disabilities. - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection; - Notify Social Services if there is an unexplained absence of a pupil who is on the child protection register; - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at case conferences; - Keep written or computer records of concerns about children, even where there is no need to refer the matter immediately. - Ensure all records are kept securely. - Develop and then follow, procedures for dealing with an allegation made against a member of staff or volunteer; - Ensure safe recruitment practices are always followed. - Ensure that staff receive regular safeguarding updates, as required,(e.g via e-mail or Staff Meetings) but at least annually on any changes in legislation and to provide them with relevant skills and knowledge to safeguard children effectively
+• Ensure we have a Designated Safeguarding Lead (DSL) for child protection who has received appropriate training and support for this role;

+- Ensure every member of staff (including temporary and supply staff and volunteers) and the governing body know the name of the Designated Safeguarding Lead responsible for child protection and their role; - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of different types of abuse and the action to be taken if they have concerns. - Ensure that staff seek advice from the DSL's if they suspect a child with Special Educational Needs or a disability is causing concern - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection; - Notify Social Services if there is an unexplained absence of more than two days of a pupil who is on the child protection register; - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at case conferences; - Keep written or computer records of concerns about children, even where there is no need to refer the matter immediately. - Ensure all records are kept securely. - Develop and then follow, procedures for dealing with an allegation made against a member of staff or volunteer; - Ensure safe recruitment practices are always followed. - Ensure that staff receive regular safeguarding updates, as required, (e.g via e-mail or Staff Meetings) but at least annually on any changes in legislation and to provide them with relevant skills and knowledge to safeguard children effectively